An explicit mean-covariance parameterization for multivariate response linear regression: Simulation studies

-We compare the performance of our method to relevant competitors under two distinct data generating models.
-When conditioning on the observed predictors, the mean and covariance of the response are the same in both models.
-However, the two models differ in a fundamental way: in the first model, we observe the ``true'' predictor and the covariance has the parameterization in \eqref{covariance_parameterization}.
-In the second model, we observe a corrupted version of the ``true'' predictor so that conditioning on the observed predictor, the model in \eqref{eq:multivariate_model} and \eqref{covariance_parameterization} holds.
+We compare the performance of our method to relevant competitors under three distinct data generating models.
+Under the first two models, when conditioning on the observed predictors, the mean and covariance of the response are the same in both models.
+However, the two models differ in a fundamental way: in the first model, we observe a corrupted version of the ``true'' predictor so that conditioning on the observed predictor, the model in \eqref{eq:multivariate_model} and \eqref{covariance_parameterization} holds.
+In the second model, we observe the ``true'' predictor and the covariance has the parameterization in \eqref{covariance_parameterization}.
+In the third model we consider, there are ``errors-in-variables'' but the covariance parameterization \eqref{covariance_parameterization} does not hold.